simonwongwong/Facebook-Messenger-Statistics/README.md

 # How to use

-Download your Facebook Messenger data [in your setings page](https://www.facebook.com/settings)
+Download your Facebook Messenger data [in your settings page](https://www.facebook.com/settings)
 ![facebook settings](pictures/download.png)

 Make sure to download in JSON format.
 Media quality can be set to low for a faster download